lalitdotdev/lalitdotdev/README.md

 ## About Me

 I'm a full-stack developer with an Electronics & Communications Engineering background — self-taught in software and AI systems.
 I build and ship real products end-to-end: the app, the backend, and the AI features layered on top.
-My main project, **DevCastle**, is a live developer community platform with 10,000+ users that I've built and run solo.
+My main project, **DevCastle**, is a live developer community platform with real users that I've built and run solo.

 I care about shipping things that actually work for real users, not just demos — which means paying attention to type safety, caching, and what happens when an LLM call fails or times out.